Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 • 20km from SLP capital

-3. The Museo Leonora Carrington
+3. The Leonora Carrington Museum

-The world's first museum dedicated to the surrealist master
+The world's first museum dedicated to the Surrealist master

-Museo Leonora Carrington in San Luis Potosí
+Leonora Carrington Museum in San Luis Potosí

 The museum features intimate gallery spaces showcasing Carrington's sculptures and personal objects